PDLT-University-of-York/test-split-site/docs/ultra/announcements.md

 !!!
 Summary

-    Announcements is a one-way channel for important news such as key dates and events.
+    Announcements are a one-way channel for important news such as key dates and events.

-## Quick Start Guide

 Typical types of announcement may include: